borglab/GTDynamics/examples/example_quadruped_mp/README.md

 - You will need to copy the generated `traj.csv` file in the example build directory to this directory.

-- Open MatLab and navigate to this example's directory.
-In the MatLab command window, run:
+- Open Matlab and navigate to this example's directory.
+In the Matlab command window, run:

 `>> visualize_traj`

-**3. Simulating the controller (_required Python3 and PyBullet_)**
+**3. Simulating the controller (_requires Python3 and PyBullet_)**

 First execute step 1.